urbaman/HomeLab/Kubernetes/Automation/Gitlab/readme.md

 ### PostgreSQL

 Have a postgreSQL server up and running (see [Postgresql replica cluster with Pgadmin](https://github.com/urbaman/HomeLab/tree/main/Kubernetes/Database/Postgresql)).
+See that the max version is met.

 Create a dedicated user and a dedicated DB (gitlab, gitlab), the user must be owner of the db.
+Install needed extensions.

 Create a secret containing the user password (gitlab-postgresql-password, postgres-password).